tripleee/SmokeDetector-wiki/Chat-Rooms.md

 ### Universal, cross site reports are sent to:

  - [Charcoal HQ](http://chat.stackexchange.com/rooms/11540/charcoal-hq)
- - [Tavern on the Meta](http://chat.meta.stackexchange.com/rooms/89/tavern-on-the-meta) (with a 5-minute delay, and excluding Stack Overflow reports).
+ - [Tavern on the Meta](http://chat.meta.stackexchange.com/rooms/89/tavern-on-the-meta) (undeleted posts with a 5-minute delay, and excluding Stack Overflow reports).

 ### Commands are accepted from: